 Some serious infractions, like a driving under the influence (DUI) conviction or being found at-fault in a serious accident, will cause you to lose your Florida drivers license.
 You can also lose driving privileges if you fail to make child support payments, fail a vision test or fail to comply with a court order to attend traffic school.

 There are a number of reasons why your drivers license could be taken away, but there are only two ways to remedy the situation so that you can legally drive again.

 What Happens If You Drive with a Suspended License in Florida

+Driving with a suspended license is illegal - period.
 During the time your license is suspended, you should refrain from driving under any circumstances.
-If you are caught driving with a suspended license by police, the penalty is a 60-day jail sentence and a fine of $500 for the first offense.
+The first time you’re caught driving with a suspended license it’s a second-degree misdemeanor that can come with a 60-day jail sentence and a fine of up to $500.

 How to Get Your Florida Drivers License Reinstated

-The requirements for reinstatement of a suspended license in Florida vary.
-All reinstatement requirements applicable to your situation will be listed in detail on your suspension notice.
-You can also contact the Florida DMV to learn about the steps you must take to get your Florida drivers license reinstated.
-DMV staff can talk with you about your situation over the phone or in person.
+The requirements for reinstatement of a suspended license in Florida vary depending on the conviction and if it’s your first offense.
+All reinstatement requirements applicable to your situation will be listed in detail on your Notice of Suspension letter.
+You can also contact your local Florida drivers license center to learn about the steps you must take to get your Florida drivers license reinstated.
+FLHSMV staff can talk with you about your situation over the phone or in person.